Makuo12/metal/main.md

 # Metal

-## Revolutionizing Contactless Payments in Nigeria and Beyond
+## Revolutionizing in person payments in Nigeria and Beyond

-Metal provides a seamless contactless payment solution through mobile banking applications, eliminating the need for traditional POS systems.
-Our innovative technology uses RISC-V chips to process transactions securely and efficiently, bringing the future of payments to your mobile device.
+A POS terminal fully integrated with NIBSS Instant Payment technology, enabling businesses to accept payments directly from customers via their bank or wallet apps—without the need for cards.

 ---

 ## What We Do

-Metal provides an easy, low-cost, and secure payment solution using mobile phones.
+Metal provides an easy, low-cost, and secure payment solution using smart devices and cards.
 No more expensive POS terminals or lengthy transfer processes—just a fast and reliable way to complete transactions.

 ---